DhivyashreeM/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 ## DESCRIPTION
 ### INTRODUCTION
-The task involves fetching weather data from the OpenWeatherMap API, processing it using Python, and creating an interactive visualization dashboard using Matplotlib and Seaborn.
-The goal is to display current weather conditions and a 5-day forecast in an easy-to-understand graphical format.
+This project demonstrates a complete workflow for fetching real-time weather data from a public API, processing the information, and generating insightful visualizations.
+The system connects to OpenWeatherMap's API, retrieves both current conditions and 5-day forecasts, structures the data using Pandas, and creates a professional dashboard using Matplotlib and Seaborn.
+The final output includes both raw data (CSV) and visual reports (PNG), providing a foundation for weather analysis applications.

 ### TABLE OF CONTENTS
 1. [INTRODUCTION](#introduction)